-I am on the board of directors of the Personal Telco Project, a local educational non-profit that advocates the idea that people should have some ownership in the networks they connect to, and that has over the better part of a decade helped people share their internet connections using wifi technology, and I would be happy to sit down with anyone and everyone to discuss the finer points and how to make something like this happen in our community.
+We are members of the board of directors of the Personal Telco Project, a local educational non-profit that advocates the idea that people should have some ownership in the networks they connect to, and that has over the better part of a decade helped people share their internet connections using wifi technology.
+We would be happy to sit down with anyone and everyone to discuss the finer points and how to make something like this happen in our community.